Save time making DIY toy houses and buildings with recycled materials by printing these lovely doors and windows.

 * I get a small commission for purchases made through the link above *

-(Video) How to Make a Recycling Rainbow Town
+How to Make a Rainbow Town with Recycling Materials

 Watch the video on Facebook here.

 It is a PDF with 3 pages:

 The Doors and Windows come in a sort-of medieval looking style and a few of them can “open and close” for extra fun.

 The Signs page comes with a big “Welcome to Rainbow Town” entrance sign because this printable came to life for a guest post I had the chance to make with the amazing Hello Wonderful (you can see the full tutorial here).

 There are also a bunch of blank signs so the kids can draw whatever symbols or words they need for their buildings.

 In the Rainbow Town, we included symbols for a Pastry shop, a Flower shop, a Hat shop and a School (which I clearly chose badly because my wife thought the building with the apple symbol was a fruit shop, lol).

 How to use it: